João Jácome de Castro

 The Portuguese Armed Forces develop several activities, with the participation of Military Health personnel and equipment, in the various fields of international cooperation, namely: the North Atlantic Treaty Organization (NATO), the International Committee on Military Medicine (ICMM), the Community of Portuguese Speaking Countries (CPSC) or partner countries in the bilateral cooperation context (Angola, Brazil, Tunisia, Algeria, Morocco and others).

-During 2015, till July, the Portuguese Armed Forces had 703 military engaged in peacekeeping operations outside the national territory, including staff of the military health care whenever necessary.
+During 2015, till July, the Portuguese Armed Forces had 703 militaries engaged in peacekeeping operations outside the national territory, including staff of the military health care whenever necessary.